-Section 8 - Power of principal council to introduce levy on overnight stays in visitor accommodation
+Section 27 - Power of principal council to introduce levy on overnight stays in visitor accommodation

-16. This section sets out that a principal council may charge a "visitor levy" ("the levy") on overnight stays in visitor accommodation located within their area.
-The levy is to be collected and managed by the Welsh Revenue Authority ("the WRA") on behalf of a principal council.
-The WRA must collect and manage the levy in accordance with this Act and the Tax Collection and Management (Wales) Bill 2016.
+71. This section sets out that a principal council may introduce a "visitor levy" ("the levy") on overnight stays in visitor accommodation located within its area.
+The levy is to be collected and managed by the WRA on behalf of a principal council.
+The WRA must collect and manage the levy in accordance with this Bill and the 2016 Act.

-Section 9 - Overnight stays in visitor accommodation
+Section 28 - Overnight stays in visitor accommodation

-- 17. This section defines what is an overnight stay in visitor accommodation.
-An overnight stay in visitor accommodation occurs when individuals reside for one or more nights under a contract, the accommodation is provided in the course of a trade or business, and it is not their main residence. - 18.
-Exceptions include stays longer than 31 nights and accommodation arranged under the specific legislation listed related to immigration, asylum, bail, probation, or immigration bail conditions.
-The section also gives a power to the Welsh Ministers, by regulations, to amend the descriptions of circumstances in which an overnight stay in visitor accommodation does or does not occur.
+- 72. This section defines what is an overnight stay in visitor accommodation.
+An overnight stay in visitor accommodation at premises in the area of a principal council that has introduced the levy occurs when individuals reside for one or more nights under a contract, the visitor accommodation is provided in the course of a trade or business, and it is not their sole or main residence. - 73.
+Subsection (2) lists circumstances when an overnight stay in visitor accommodation does not take place.
+These circumstances include stays longer than 31 nights and accommodation arranged under the specific legislation listed.
+The section also gives a power to the Welsh Ministers, by regulations, to amend the descriptions of circumstances in which an overnight stay in visitor accommodation does or does not take place.
+Subsection (3) defines contract for the purposes of the section. - 74.
+The Welsh Ministers may also, by regulations, make provision about the ways in which it may be proved that an overnight stay in visitor accommodation did not take place because the accommodation falls within subsection (2)(b).
+This could include provision about documents or other information that can be relied on to prove that an overnight stay in visitor accommodation did not take place; and the making of arrangements for and relating to the issuing of vouchers that can be used to prove that an overnight stay in visitor accommodation did not take place.

-Section 10 - Liability to pay the levy
+Section 29 - Liability to pay the levy

-19. This section sets out that the person who is liable to pay the levy is the visitor accommodation provider.
-The point at which the liability to pay the levy arises is when a person commences their stay at the accommodation.
+75. This section sets out that the person who is liable to pay the levy on an overnight stay in visitor accommodation is the visitor accommodation provider.
+The point at which the liability to pay the levy arises is when the entitlement under the contract to reside in or at the visitor accommodation ceases.
+This will generally be the point the of departure of the final visitor entitled under the contract to reside.-

-Section 11 - Calculating the amount of the levy that is payable
+Section 30 - Calculating the amount of the levy that is payable